TheM1ddleM1n/Waddle/README.md

 - `applySkin` now uses a lock flag to prevent double-firing on rapid clicks; resets on failure, not on success (page reloads anyway)
 - `WIDGET_CONFIGS` entries now each own a `build(wrap)` method — `createWidget` no longer needs type-specific branches
 - `isTyping()` hoisted to module scope and shared between the keyboard handler and key display
-- Coords widget shows `--` instead of `0ms` ping until the game reports a real value
 - Speedometer clamps sub-`0.05 b/s` jitter to `0.00` to absorb server-tick micro-corrections
 - Key display no longer lights up while typing in chat or any other focused input
 - Skin equip badges now sync on every panel open and immediately after a successful equip, without needing to close and reopen